Download

 Using Tools

-The new Agent Panel supports tool calling, which enables agentic collaboration with AI.
-Zed comes with several built-in tools that allow models to perform tasks such as searching through your codebase, editing files, running commands, and others.
+The Agent Panel supports tool calling, which enables agentic editing.
+Zed includes several built-in tools for searching your codebase, editing files, running terminal commands, and more.

 You can also extend the set of available tools via MCP Servers.